2026 National Parks Free Entrance Days (Plan & Reserve)

 Do I still need a reservation on free days?

 Often, yes.
-Popular parks may require timed-entry reservations to manage crowds—even on free days.
-Book them on Recreation.gov.
+Some popular parks require timed-entry or vehicle reservations even on free days.
+Book through Recreation.gov when applicable.

 Are camping, tours, or parking free on fee-free days?

-If you’ll visit multiple fee-charging sites this year, consider the America the Beautiful annual pass for ongoing savings.
+If you’ll visit multiple fee-charging sites this year, compare per-park costs to the America the Beautiful pass for savings.

 More Frugal Travel Tips